 The SPIKE program.
 A collaborative development for a FT-spectroscopy processing program

-SPIKE a collaborative development for a FT-spectroscopy processing program.
+SPIKE a collaborative development for a FT-spectroscopy processing library.

-SPIKE is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
+SPIKE allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
 The name stands for Spectrometry Processing Innovative KErnel.

 It allows the processing of 1D and 2D FT spectroscopies, mostly NMR and FTICR-MS, but also Orbitrap, and other to come.